coderdj/redax/docs/index.md

 * [Example operation](how_to_run.md)

 # redax Docs
-D. Coderre, 3.
-January 2019
+D. Coderre, D. Masson, 24.
+January 2020

 ## Brief

 Redax is a DAQ readout code based on CAEN electronics.
-It is designed to be used with V1724 digitizers connected via their front optical ports to A3818 PCIe cards, but it can also be used for other similar setups, for example with different digitizer models or configuration strategies (some modification could be required in some cases).
+It is designed to be used with V1724 and V1730 digitizers connected via their front optical ports to A3818 PCIe cards, but it can also be used for other similar setups, for example with different digitizer models or configuration strategies (some modification could be required in some cases).
 Output is into the [strax](https://github.com/axfoundation/strax) input format.
 This documentation should get you up and running with redax.
-At the time of writing the software is still in heavy development so if there are any issues with this documentation please file an issue on GitHub.
+At the time of writing the software is still in development so if there are any issues with this documentation please file an issue on GitHub.

 ## Use Case